froi/froi/README.md

 ## How to keep in touch

-For now my two mediums of choice are [Twitter](https://twitter.com/froidotdev) and [LinkedIn](https://www.linkedin.com/in/froilanirizarry/).
+For now my two mediums of choice are ~[Twitter](https://twitter.com/froidotdev)~(taking a break) and [LinkedIn](https://www.linkedin.com/in/froilanirizarry/).
 That might change in the future but for now it's where I'm most active.